 - It is flexible - you can join, alter or withdraw at anytime

-- You can make donations to the Teachers Helping Teachers program in an efficient and tax-effective manner.
+- You can make donations to the Catholic Mission program in an efficient and tax-effective manner.
 Your tax benefit occurs as you give and according to how much you give

 - All deductions are itemised on your fortnightly pay advice showing both fortnightly and year to date amounts

-“The Teachers Helping Teachers program is a fabulous way to help our colleagues from around the world who are less fortunate than us.
+“The program is a fabulous way to help our colleagues from around the world who are less fortunate than us.
 The support provided by the program ensures teachers receive a regular wage and students receive a qualified teacher every day.
-Education helps to break the poverty cycle - do your bit to help by donating to the Teachers Helping Teachers program today!" - Kim Wilson, Principal at St Mary’s Primary School, Scone
+Education helps to break the poverty cycle - do your bit to help by donating to Catholic Mission today!" - Kim Wilson, Principal at St Mary’s Primary School, Scone

 How to get started